Aleandro2000/doit-web-app/README.md

 Good luck and feel free to contact me if you'd like to contribute to this one as well and switch to full-stack sensei developer!

-# Main component from the application
+# Main components from the application

 ## Generally Aspects
 This application was made using ReactJS, NodeJS, ExpressJS, MongoDB, Stripe API and Ace Editor.
 All environmets variable are stored in ".env" files.